 - may be lower than the purchase price

-- take into account a range of risks, including recent market movements and environmental factors such as proximity to industrial areas, petrol stations and high transmission power lines as well as the likelihood of flood and bushfires.
+- take into account a range of risks, including recent market movements and environmental factors.

 - are designed for buyers and sellers

-- are generally higher. reflecting that sellers typically want the best price possible and buyers will be prepared to wait until they find a suitable price
+- are generally higher, as sellers typically want the best price possible and buyers will be prepared to wait until they find a suitable price

-- reflect what’s going on in the market, comparing with other similar properties.
+- reflect the market, comparing with other similar properties.

 Remember to check the terms and conditions of your home loan with your lender and mortgage broker before you take out a home loan.